 - C1.
-The positioning vis-à-vis the research community is clearly specified.
-The research units, doctoral programmes, other structures or higher education institutions, possibly international, supporting the programme are clearly identified. - C2.
-The study programme includes research training and research-based training (projects or internships in laboratories, research centres, seminars, etc.), or simply promotes awareness of research in a manner that is adapted to its outcomes. - C3.
+The programme is clearly positioned regarding the research community.
+The programme clearly identifies its supporting structures such as the research units, doctoral programmes and other structures in higher education institutions, possibly international. - C2.
+The study programme includes research training (projects or internships in laboratories, research centres, seminars, etc.), or simply promotes awareness of research in a manner that is adapted to its outcomes. - C3.
 Professors and researchers from the disciplines involved in the study programme participate in the courses. - C4.
 The study programme and the research units to which it is affiliated establish a system for hosting, supporting and training students through research. - C5.
-The study programme includes training in research integrity and ethics. - C6.
-Research training and research-based training in the study programme rely on library services, in terms of acquiring and accessing resources, and contributing to training content.
+The study programme includes training in research integrity and ethics - C6.
+The research-based programme relies on documentation services, particularly in terms of resource acquisition, access to these resources and contribution to training content involving documentation services staff.